danielfrg/jupyter-flex/CONTRIBUTING.md

 To have a nice iteracion cycle between JS and Python:

-1. Start webpack in watch mode, this will also place the bundle files in the nbconvert and voila static directories.
+1. Terminal 1: Start webpack in watch mode, this will also place the bundle files in the nbconvert and voila static directories.

 ```
 make npm-dev
 ```

-2. Now you can just start voila and iterate quickly on the JS or Python code.
+2. Terminal 2: Now you can just start voila and iterate quickly on the JS or Python code.
 To start the voila in the examples directory:

 ```